zeldigas/text2confl/docs/user-guide.md

 ```

 Assuming that you are currently in directory with docs.
 You can also enable ***dry** mode for upload by passing `--dry`
 option to command.
-In dry-run mode no confluence content will be modified, instead all changes will be logged
+In dry-run mode no Confluence content will be modified, instead all changes will be logged
 with `(dryrun)` marker.

-If you want to see how your documents will be converted in confluence *storage format* without uploading them (or if you
+If you want to see how your documents will be converted in Confluence *storage format* without uploading them (or if you
 just want conversion part because for some reason you plan to upload them yourself) you can use `convert` command to
 produce documents as files on machine: